DISHDevEx/findr-orchestrator/findr_orchestrator/orchestrator/README.md

 ## Creating Namespace
 ### Step 1: Initialization
-Uncomment source = "./findr_orchestrator/orchestrator/namespace/main.tf" in terragrunt.hcl
-create terraform.tfvars & findr.tfvars files with the required variables to pass at runtime
+Create terraform.tfvars & findr.tfvars files with the required variables to pass at runtime
 *** Don't commit these files to any repositories ***

 Update local kubectl config file